Random walk on sparse random digraphs: Proof of the upper-bound in Proposition

 We may now consider the set $\cF$ of heads $f$ from the end-point of which the shortest path to $j$ is unique and has length $h$.
 Writing $\w(f)$ for the weight of that path, we have by definition of $\wpi$,

-Finally, we complete the environment by matching the $m-\kappa-\tau$ remaining unmatched heads to the $m-\kappa-\tau$ remaining unmatched heads uniformly at random.
-Recalling definition \ref{def:nice},
+Finally, turning to the last stage, we complete the generation of environment $\omega$ by matching the $m-\kappa-\tau$ remaining unmatched tails to the $m-\kappa-\tau$ remaining unmatched heads uniformly at random.
+Recalling Definition \ref{def:nice},

-By construction, any arc $ef$ contributing to this sum must be formed during the completion stage.
-Conditionally on the $\sigma-$field $\cG$ generated by the $\kappa+\tau$ arcs formed before that, the random variable $P_0^t(i,j)$ may thus be regarded as the cost of a uniform bijection, and we can exploit the following concentration result due to Chatterjee \cite{chatterjee2007stein}. \begin{theorem}[\cite{chatterjee2007stein}, Proposition 1.1]Fix two finite sets $E,F$ with $|E|=|F|$ and $c\colon E\times F\to \dR_+$.
-Consider the random variable $Z:=\sum_{e\in E}c(e,\omega(e))$ where $\omega\colon E\to F$ is a uniform bijection.
+The key observation here is that, by construction, any arc $ef$ contributing to this sum must be formed during the completion stage.
+Indeed, by definition of $\cE$, a tail $e\in\cE$ cannot be matched during the first stage, and if $e\in\cE$ is matched during the second stage then its vertex must belong to the backward ball of radius $h$ around $j$, and therefore it cannot be matched to $f\in\cF$ by definition of $\cF$.
+Conditionally on the $\sigma-$field $\cG$ generated by the $\kappa+\tau$ arcs formed during the first two stages, the random variable $P_0^t(i,j)$ may thus be regarded as the cost of a uniform random bijection, and we can exploit the following concentration result due to Chatterjee \cite{chatterjee2007stein}. \begin{theorem}[\cite{chatterjee2007stein}, Proposition 1.1]Fix two finite sets $E,F$ with $|E|=|F|$ and $c\colon E\times F\to \dR_+$.
+Consider the random variable $Z:=\sum_{e\in E}c(e,\omega(e))$ where $\omega\colon E\to F$ is a uniform random bijection.
 Then,